 This is a series of applications for students with special needs and young learners.
 Understanding their feelings and emotions is needed for students who face difficulties identifying facial expressions and emotions.

 “Boys and Girls” is a part of this series that helps kids tell apart females and males.
-They may get confused by non-typical features and need a structured method to figure the difference.
+They may get confused by non-typical features and need a structured method to figure out the difference.

 2. Speech Blubs